New Warning On Vaccine Supplies Sparks EU Concern - UrduPoint

 "We have new vaccines on the way.
 We have Pfizer, which is increasing its production capacities," French industry minister Agnes Pannier-Runacher told French radio.

-The AstraZeneca vaccine has the advantage of being cheaper to produce than that of its rivals as well as being simpler to store and transport.
+The AstraZeneca vaccine has the advantage of being cheaper to produce and being simpler to store and transport than its rivals.

+- 'Disappointment' - German Health Minister Jens Spahn said that after the jab's expected approval in a week's time "there will be AstraZeneca deliveries in February".

 Meanwhile, the Pfizer delay announced last week was continuing to cause criticism.